 Holiday Tea

-Hollins Day
+Hollins’ Day

 Hundredth Night

-Miss Matty’s Birthday
+Miss Matty Cocke’s Birthday

 Matty Cocke, daughter of Hollins’ founder, was the first woman to head a college in Virginia.
 She served as Hollins’ president from 1901 to 1933.
+Students celebrate her birthday during lunch in October with cake, traditional Hollins songs, and all the trappings of a birthday party.
+Faculty may, of course, attend and participate.

 Pancake Study Breaks